Thyroid Cancer: Radioactive Iodine Therapy

 When might radioactive iodine therapy be used?

-also be used to treat thyroid cancer that has spread beyond the thyroid gland or has
+also be used to treat thyroid cancer that has spread beyond the thyroid gland.
+Or

-come back after treatment.
-The goal of this treatment is to kill any remaining thyroid
+has come back after treatment.
+The goal of this treatment is to kill any remaining

-cells or thyroid cancer cells anywhere in your body.
-It helps keep the cancer from
+thyroid cells or thyroid cancer cells anywhere in your body.
+It helps keep the cancer

 I-131 may be used to slow the growth of papillary, follicular, and Hurthle cell thyroid

 cancer.
-It is not used to treat medullary or anaplastic thyroid cancer, because these
+It is not used to treat medullary or anaplastic thyroid cancer.
+These types

 You may be given a small test dose before the actual treatment to make sure that the

 I-131 treatment is not right for everyone.
 Be sure to talk with your healthcare provider

 about why you need this treatment and what you can expect over the long term.